bhauman/bhauman.github.com/_posts/2013-07-18-clojurescript-core-async-todos.md

 This function turns a CSS selector into a channel of click messages.
 The <code>chan</code> function creates a channel.
-When an element with the provided selector get's clicked we use the async
+When an element with the provided selector gets clicked we use the async
 <code>put!</code> function to put a message value into the
 channel.
 After wiring it up we return the newly created channel.

 You can put any value you want into a channel.
-We are using a vector as an expedient format for a message and it's attached data.
+We are using a vector as an expedient format for a message and its attached data.

 Let's use this function to create some click channels: